mark-me/mark-me.github.io/_pages/tutorials/structuring-data-processing/structuring-data-processing.md

 2. Whenever a script gets larger and larger, it also becomes more and more difficult to track down bugs.
 3. Also I'd hate to do all data-processing again and again every day I restart my computer when I continue working on my project.
 It takes up a lot of time.
 I don't mind getting coffee while my computer works, but it becomes problematic when my computer is still crunching after I've finished my coffee.

-To address these problems this I made a framework which I'll explain in this tutorial
+To address these problems this I made a framework which I'll explain in this tutorial.

 # Project scripts structure